![]() |

 What does it mean when an Internet phenomenon manages to awe and impress 1/7th of the worl'd population?
 Not only did we become so entirely consumed with discussing these global phenomena and actively "trending" them online, but more importantly we lost sight of the events that weren't as popular but which were more deserving of our attention and cyber activism.
 For instance, how many people knew that World Cancer Day was just 4 days into February?
 How many people actually gave a shit that Valentine's Day marked the first day of Palestine Awareness Week?
 What about the meteorite that hit Saudi Arabia a few days ago? or the fact that Abu Dhabi is now granting blue-collar workers a proper weekend?
 Human beings that are a part of this society, planet, and universe, can either be one of three things: A. Happy-go-lucky kind of people who would rather go with the natural flow of things because they're already overwhelmed with their own problems to divert their attention to other wordly matters OR B. Secretly informed, but they choose to be non-chalant because they have a certain image to uphold, in which case they are hypocrits OR C. Fully aware of what's going on outside that circle of trending pop songs, videos, fluff news, and TV shows, but they think of such matters as a waste of time, and whoever dare diverge from whatever has gotten the majority's stamp of approval must be a loser, in which case I'd like to say to these people: CONGRATULATIONS!
 You are at the very bottom of Mother Nature's hierarchy of organization.

-Can you guess which area that represents?
+It's been said that modern humans nowadays have an underdeveloped temporal lobe Can you guess which area that represents? |